Thoughts about what recovery means to me

 I agree that recovery is a word that is misleading.
 It kind of hints that a person is miraculously well and cured of all maladies.
 This is not the case.
 There is not a day that goes by when I don’t wake up thinking about my weight or going to sleep thinking about my weight.
 I manage my illness differently to how I have in the past.
 I do more of the things that keep me well.
 Tools that I am going to pass on to others with WRAP and other workshops and groups that I go to, arming myself with knowledge and the correct jargon to use and a set of principles and actions that have been proven to work to help people manage their illness.

-I have been suffering more than a usual lot with my illnesses since June 2015.
+I have been suffering more than usual lot with my illnesses since June 2015.
 I have been using the tools I learned to use when my daughter was in care. have been keeping busy.
 Trying not to weigh myself as many times as I would have in the past.
 I have cut out on foods but I eat healthily, I exercise -a huge stress release for me.
 I talk to my family and medical professionals in my life.
 Instead of starving myself and taking overdoses and getting into fucked up relationships – platonic or not.
 I now channel my energies by volunteering with people who are focused on being well.
 I blog.
 I challenge myself – an example is I have signed up for a writing challenge called NANOWRIMO.
 My partner cooks for me and my daughter because I don’t feel comfortable cooking in a kitchen.
 This might sound crazy but it is a way around so I do eat.
 I take extra medication or PRN.
-I take this extra medication when I need to bring myself to a safer level in mood.
+I take this extra medication when I need to bring myself to a safer level of mood.

 I agree with moodscapes blog that the best way to manage an illness is to power up and educate yourself about yourself and your illness.
 Learning never stops unless you stop.
 I look like any other person in this world.
 I cope differently but I am not immune to relapsing.
-I am after all only human.
+I am, after all, only human.
 If I could be more than human I would strive to be more.
-I’ve in more contact with professionals lately and yes, I will have to go and have a chat with my psychiatrist and inform him what is going on so he has a clearer picture of how my mental health affects me and if the pattern has stayed the same or veered off on another course.
+I’ve been in more contact with professionals lately and yes, I will have to go and have a chat with my psychiatrist and inform him what is going on so he has a clearer picture of how my mental health affects me and if the pattern has stayed the same or veered off on another course.
 I have a lot of support around me that I access and I am so grateful to have them in my life.
 Recovery implies ‘fixed and repaired’ to me.
 Recovery is a process-maybe even a lifetime process.
 I have been weighed down with terror and panic at all the worms that have started to slither their way out of every orifice they can find, to escape.
 Fighting them to go back and mutate into something more constructive for my mental health has been an ongoing struggle.
 When I found out I had Chronic anorexia I thought it meant me and revolving doors and hospitals.
 It was like that for many years but I understand that chronic can build up and up.
 I may shrug off the thoughts or try to take my meds.
 I do positive things with my life but chronic can mean debilitating to me.
 It is a chronic struggle.
-Some days worse are than others.
+Some days are worse than others.
 I could easily hide away from the world and live life as a recluse but I choose not too.
 I fought every enemy to keep my child and that was when I decided to get in the race of life.
 I got her back.
 I still had times when I broke down but I got her back.
 Stress and threats to my life ie. financial stress, family issues, weight fluctuations, wedding planning, being a Mom being an engaging partner can wrestle havoc in my mind and my ability to get to the point where I am managing better again.